piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Sample application code

 ### Day 4: Build and Release Pipelines 🚀
+**Status**: Recording in progress

+#### Note: For the demo, we will be using the Youtube Clone website on Azure Virtual Machine
 - Build Pipeline vs. Release Pipeline
-- Creating Build Pipelines
+- Creating Build Pipelines using the classic editor
+- Creating build pipeline using YAML
+- YAML pipeline structure, the difference between jobs, stages, steps, and tasks
-- variables, triggers, agents
+- variables, triggers, Build properties, agents
+- Publishing build artifacts
 - Automating Deployment with Release Pipelines
-- Sample Application: Webapp with blue-green deployment using slots
+- Deployment gates such as Query Work Items and Approvals before the prod deployment

 ### Day 5: Azure Test Plans and Testing 🧪